-The Myofascial Pain Syndrome is typically characterized by the presence of trigger points that are subject to treatment through the injections of small doses of the Botulinum toxin type A (BTX-A).
+The Botox for Myofascial Pain Syndrome is typically characterized by the presence of trigger points that are subject to treatment through the injections of small doses of the Botulinum toxin type A (BTX-A).
 These produce prolonged muscle relaxation and can be easily targeted at the affected muscles.

 A vast number of research reports advocate the use of BTX-A injections in the treatment of the Myofascial Pain Syndrome and Fibromyalgia.